greglv93/Antibody-Annotation-to-JSON/CONTRIBUTING.md

 **Warning**: If you don't like an automated fix, first run `git restore <file>` to restore the file from the staging area, which is left untouched by pre-commit (it only modifies the file in the working tree, which is also the reason why files with *wanted* automatic fixes need to be re-staged before committing).
-Then you can edit the `args` or `entry` in the hook definition (e.g. remove `args: [--fix]` for ruff-check, the python linter).
+Then you can edit the `args` or `entry` in the hook definition (e.g. remove `args: [--fix]` for ruff-check, the Python linter).
 But note that an alternative manual fix must still pass the hook, unless the hook is suppressed in one of the ways outlined [below](#suppressing-hooks).